Union for International Cancer Control: Mission and activities

+UICC also published, with Wiley, "Cancer systems and control for health professionals", which explores how cancer care integrates into general health systems.

+The open-access journal JCO Global Oncology has been published in partnership with the American Society of Clinical Oncology since 2015.

 UICC published the TNM Classification of Malignant Tumors in 1953 as the "Uniform Technique for a Clinical Classification by the TNM System", with the first pocket book edition issued in 1968.
 The Classification has been regularly updated and the 8th edition was published with John Wiley and Sons (Wiley) in 2017.